 - felony (or formal) probation violations.

 A judge can impose misdemeanor probation (also called informal probation or summary probation) for a misdemeanor offense.
-This is awarded in lieu of jail time.
+This is awarded in lieu of a jail sentence.
 The term for this type of probation is typically up to one year unless the crime statute specifies otherwise.2

 A judge can impose felony probation for felony offenses.
 This is awarded in lieu of jail or prison time.
 The term for this type of probation is generally up to two years for non-violent felonies and up to three years for theft crimes involving $25,000 or more.
 But it can be longer for violent felonies or if the crime statute specifies otherwise.3

 Note that there are some common violations that will trigger a hearing.
 Some include: